Please email firstname.lastname@example.org for press inquiries.

 Awareness and Information

 - In conjunction with hundreds of volunteers across North America, we coordinate Walks for Apraxia to raise awareness and funds for supporting children with apraxia.

 - We have developed online resources for teachers, classmates, and family members to understand more about apraxia.

-Click Here read about the rich history of the Childhood Apraxia of Speech Association.
+Click Here read about the rich history of Apraxia Kids.

 Childhood Apraxia of Speech (CAS) is a motor speech disorder that becomes apparent as a young child is learning speech.
 Children with CAS have difficulty planning and producing the precise, highly refined and specific series of movements of the tongue, lips, jaw, and palate that are necessary for intelligible speech.

 CAS is often misdiagnosed because of its relative rarity.
 Research is lacking in providing us with information regarding both incidence and prevalence figures, but estimates of some sources indicate that CAS is low incidence with perhaps 1 – 10 in 1000 children affected or 3 – 5 % of speech-impaired preschoolers.

 Frequent, intensive speech therapy is the only treatment for CAS.
 As it is a relatively uncommon and often misunderstood disorder, it is often difficult for families to find professionals that are trained to diagnose and effectively treat apraxia.